 Rabbi Rachel Ain became the Rabbi of Sutton Place Synagogue in the Summer of 2012.

-Rabbi Ain’s other experience includes serving as a commissioned Lieutenant (JG) for the US Navy Chaplains Corps, and as part of an inaugural year-long fellowship at CLAL, called Rabbis Without Borders, where she was trained in how to bring the wisdom of Jewish tradition into the larger public sphere.
+Rabbi Ain’s other experience includes serving as a commissioned Lieutenant (JG) for the US Navy Chaplains Corps, and participating in a fellowship at CLAL, called Rabbis Without Borders, where she was trained in how to bring the wisdom of Jewish tradition into the larger public sphere.
 While in Syracuse, she immersed herself in a variety of local and national endeavors such as sitting on the roundtable of Faith Leaders for Interfaith Works and serving as the local chair for the Central New York PJ Library Advisory Committee.
-She was awarded a "40 Under 40" award in Syracuse by the Central New York Business Journal for her work in the community.
-She is a member of the Jewish Outreach Institute's Board of Professional Advisors, sits on the Chancellor’s Rabbinic Cabinet of JTS, is on the Clergy Task Force for Jewish Women International, and is currently is a member of the Executive Council of the Rabbinical Assembly.
+She was awarded a "40 Under 40" award in Syracuse by the Central New York Business Journal for her work in the community in 2007.

 Rabbi Ain holds a BA in American History from Barnard College and a BA in Midrash from JTS.
 She received her Rabbinic Ordination from JTS in 2004, where she concurrently received her MA in Jewish Education.

 Rabbi Ain is married to Rabbi David Levy, the Director of Teen Learning and the international director of USY, for the United Synagogue of Conservative Judaism.
 They are the proud parents of two sons.

 Keep up with Rabbi Ain on Twitter @RabbiRachelAin and in real life, every Shabbat at the Sutton Place Synagogue.